 A strategy, on the other hand, is a blueprint, layout, design, or idea used to accomplish a specific goal.
 A strategy is very flexible and open for adaptation and change when needed.

-I recently heard a great example of the difference between a plan and a strategy, using sports.
+Another great example of the difference between a plan and a strategy can be seen in sports.
 This example serves to illustrate the difference between a soccer team’s plan or strategy to score a goal.

 A soccer team with a plan to score a goal might begin with a throw-in to another specific player.
 The ball would then be passed to a designated offensive player who would then be responsible for shooting the ball into the goal.
 The succession of moves would be deliberate and would not be adjusted when risks or obstacles to the plan were presented.